article / Military technology

 - "Kingfisher": A more mysterious high-altitude, high-speed aircraft than the "Blackbird".

-The AQM-60 "Kingfisher" was born 10 years before the SR-71, yet its performance was even more outstanding.
-This aircraft has a service ceiling of up to 30,000 meters and a maximum speed of Mach 4.3 (approximately 5,267 kilometers per hour, taking just over 20 minutes from Beijing to Shanghai).
+The AQM-60 Kingfisher was born 10 years before the SR-71, yet its performance was even more outstanding.
+This aircraft has an operational ceiling of up to 30,000 meters and a maximum speed of Mach 4.3 (approximately 5,267 kilometers per hour, requiring just over 20 minutes to travel from Beijing to Shanghai).
 During testing, it successfully evaded attacks from the vast majority of weapon systems thanks to this extreme speed.
-Based on its engine, the U.S. military also developed the D-21 unmanned aerial vehicle with a top speed of Mach 3.3.
-Compared to the SR-71, public information on the AQM-60 is much scarcer, and its classification level far exceeded that of most contemporary weapon projects.
-The AQM-60 "Kingfisher" was born 10 years before the SR-71, yet its performance was even more outstanding.
-This aircraft has a service ceiling of up to 30,000 meters and a maximum speed of Mach 4.3 (approximately 5,267 kilometers per hour, taking just over 20 minutes from Beijing to Shanghai).
-During testing, it successfully evaded attacks from the vast majority of weapon systems thanks to this extreme speed.
-Based on its engine, the U.S. military also developed the D-21 unmanned aerial vehicle with a top speed of Mach 3.3.
-Compared to the SR-71, public information on the AQM-60 is much scarcer, and its classification level far exceeded that of most contemporary weapon projects.
+Based on its engine, the U.S. military also developed the D-21 unmanned aerial vehicle, capable of reaching Mach 3.3.
+Compared to the SR-71, public information on the AQM-60 is far scarcer, and its classification level far exceeded that of most contemporary weapon projects.

 Other Covert Weapons: The "Silent Blade" in Combat